GoogleCloudPlatform/professional-services/tools/permission-discrepancy-finder/README.md

 You can use this tool as a standalone script.
-This tool uses a file that has the same format as the output of the previous script and grants the given role to the the users that have insufficient permission at the resource.
+This tool uses a file that has the same format as the output of the previous script and grants the given role to the the principals that have missing permission at the resource.

--   `--role:` The role that should be granted to the users with insufficient permissions.
+-   `--role:` The role that should be granted to the principals with missing permissions.
 -   `--projects_location:` Location to json file having the same format as the output of the previous script.